David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

   -[:REFLECTS_STAGE]->(:Stage {name: "Identity vs Role Confusion"})
   ```

-  > Models like 'GPT-4o / 4.5 / 5' can now understand: this isn't just a sad sentence — it's a cognitively distorted self-assessment likely influenced by adolescent-stage uncertainty.
+  > Models like 'GPT' can now understand: this isn't just a sad sentence — it's a cognitively distorted self-assessment likely influenced by adolescent-stage uncertainty.

 ---